sagemath/sage-archive-2023-02-01/src/doc/en/installation/introduction.rst

 * bzip2: bzip2 compression library

-* clisp: Common lisp interpreter
+* ecl: common lisp interpreter

 * cython: the Cython programming language: a language, based on Pyrex, for easily writing C extensions for Python